 The residents of Spencer should be recognized for their enthusiastic support of our organization through the years.
 We are grateful to all of the volunteers and employees who have so graciously given of the time and made this organization so successful.

-Lastly, our current Board of Directors (Patrick George, Richard Braney, Arnie Arsenault, Al Morin, Charles OConnor, Jim Lovett, Gerard Martin, Gerry Robertson) should be recognized for continuing the efforts to keep this organization heading in the right direction for the next 50 years!
+Lastly, our current Board of Directors (Patrick George, Arnie Arsenault, Al Morin, Jim Lovett, Gerry Robertson, Jim Pervier, Mary Stolarcczyk and Wendy Beauvais) should be recognized for continuing the efforts to keep this organization heading in the right direction for the next 50 years!